-- The Principal would self-report actual miles driven at the time of annual vehicle registration renewal. - The Principal would reconcile charges based on the actual amount of driving more miles would result in a payment due, and lower miles would result in a refund or application of funds to next year's estimated amount.
-All miles are offset for fuel taxes paid based on EPA combined city-highway MPG for the vehicle. - If, at the end of the year, a Principal has driven a substantially greater number of miles than estimated for the year, the Principal could be compelled to pay a penalty. - If the Principal underestimates the mileage that will be driven in a given year, and the Principal realizes this fact long before the end of the year, the policy and operations agency could make it possible for the Principal to increase their payment.
-In this case, the policy and operations agency should require Principals to buy a minimum number of additional miles (e.g., 5,000).
-Repeated underestimation and additional purchases could result in Principals being charged an additional fee. - Principals who choose the installment plan would pay their installment at a DOL office, an authorized DOL Agent or on-line. - Deleting (selling car, moving out of State): - Principals would remove the vehicle from the road usage charge program at the time of selling a vehicle or moving out of state. - Principals could apply for refund of unused portion of the Odometer Charge (number of miles) at time of canceling vehicle registration.
+- The Principal would self-report actual miles driven at the time of annual vehicle registration renewal, Official odometer readings taken during emissions inspections might also be used in the parts of the state with emission inspection requirements.. - The Principal would reconcile estimated charges based on the actual amount of driving driving more miles than estimated would result in a payment due, driving fewer miles than estimated would result in a credit of funds to next year's estimated amount.
+All miles would be offset for fuel taxes paid based on EPA combined city-highway MPG for the vehicle.11 - If, at the end of the year, a Principal has driven a substantially greater number of miles than estimated for the year, the Principal could be compelled to pay a penalty. - If the Principal underestimates the mileage that will be driven in a given year, and the Principal realizes this fact long before the end of the year, the policy and operations entity could make it possible for the Principal to increase their payment.
+In this case, the policy and operations entity should require Principals to buy a minimum number of additional miles (e.g., 5,000).
+Repeated underestimation and additional purchases could result in Principals being charged an additional fee. - Principals who choose the installment plan would pay their installment at a DOL office, an authorized DOL Agent or on-line.

+Deleting (selling car, moving out of State):

+- Principals would remove the vehicle from the road usage charge program at the time of selling a vehicle or moving out of state. - Principals could apply for refund of unused portion of the Odometer Charge (number of miles) at time of canceling vehicle registration.
 This would require in-person odometer inspection to verify miles actually traveled at the DOL or an authorized DOL Agent.
+However, a refund process may be costly to administer.
+Alternatives to providing refunds are 1) forcing the Principal to accept the money as lost, which is the case with registration fees when drivers move out-of-state shortly after re-registering their vehicles for the coming year; and 2) forcing the principal to accept the money as lost, but requiring quarterly payments, so that the most that could be lost is a quarter of the total annual cost.